Why Were Life Savers Holes Discontinued? The Real Story (2026)

 That lid became the issue.

-Reports from 1991 said there were four incidents in which young people bit off the plastic cap and either swallowed it or gagged on it.
-Even though nobody was seriously hurt, the company recalled the product nationwide and pulled it from store shelves.
+Reports from 1991 described four incidents in which young people bit off the plastic cap and either swallowed it or gagged on it.
+The company recalled the product nationwide and pulled it from store shelves.

 2. The recall came too early in the product’s life

-Life Savers Holes had only been introduced in 1990, so the recall hit before the product had much time to settle in as a long-term hit.
-That made the problem much harder to recover from than it would have been for an older, more established brand.
+Life Savers Holes had only launched in 1990, so the recall hit before the product had much time to settle in as a long-term hit.
+That made the situation much harder to recover from than it would have been for an older, more established brand.

 Instead of getting years to build momentum, Holes went from heavily marketed novelty candy to recalled product almost immediately.

-3. It came back, but the comeback did not last
+3. It came back, but the comeback wound down quickly

 The company did try to save the product.

 Several later reports say Holes returned to stores in 1991 with updated, safer packaging, and at least one report notes that a new tangerine flavor was added during the reintroduction.
-But the product never really recovered after the recall and soon disappeared from shelves.
+Life Savers Holes did get a second chance.
+The relaunch wound down on its own, and the candy quietly left shelves.

 4. The brand was more fragile than the original Life Savers line